forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 ![Supported tags are recommended to users when adding tags to their posts](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/tagSupportedTrue.png)

-Once you’ve created a handful of tags, you can pin them to the right-hand side of your homepage by navigating to `Admin > Customization > Config > Tags`.
+Once you’ve created a handful of tags, you can pin them to the right-hand side of your homepage by navigating to **Tags** in `/admin/customization/config`.
 You should see an option to add **Sidebar tags** — these tags will appear in the order which you designate, top-to-bottom.

 ![Configure Sidebar tags](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/tagConfig.png)

 </details>

 <details>
 <summary>4.
-Create pages and sort them in the navigation sidebar</summary>
+Create Pages and Sort Them in the Navigation Sidebar</summary>

 ### 4. Create Pages and Sort Them in the Navigation Sidebar

-Navigate to `Admin > Customization > Pages` to create and modify pages.
+Navigate to `/admin/customization/pages` to create and modify pages.

 ![Page Manager](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/pageManager.png)

 Notice that beneath the **Override defaults** section there are a number of pages that come default with Forem.
 If you modify these pages, they will no longer be updated with newer Forem versions.

-You can add pages by clicking `New page` in the top right-hand corner.
+You can add pages by clicking **New page** in the top right-hand corner.
 This is particularly useful for creating custom pages like an _About_ page, a _Contact_ page, or any number of authoritative pages.

 ![New Page form](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/pageNew.png)

-Once you’ve created your pages, go to `Admin > Customization > Navigation Links` to add left-hand sidebar links on your homepage that will help folks discover these pages.
+Once you’ve created your pages, go to `/admin/customization/navigation_links` to add left-hand sidebar links on your homepage that will help folks discover these pages.

 ![Navigation Links](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/navigationLinks.png)

-Click `Add Navigation Link` and follow the prompts to create your nav links for your pages.
+Click **Add Navigation Link** and follow the prompts to create your nav links for your pages.

 ![New Navigation Link modal](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/navigationAdd.png)